AxisOxy/Planet-Rocklobster/readme.txt

 So you dont need to fiddle around with allocating memory, copy your code and data in place and relocate stuff by hand.

 The startup code is mostly there to hide the ugly details of Amiga system programming from you.
-This means things like shutting down the system on startup and restore it correctly at the end, handle caches, different chipsets and CPU´s, etc...
+This means things like shutting down the system on startup and restore it correctly at the end, handle caches, different chipsets and CPUÂ´s, etc...
 It also hides the difference of stand-alone parts and trackmo builds from you.

 Additionally there are a lot of small helpers in the framework.
-Like waiting for the blitter, waiting for VSync, switching of copperlists and IRQ´s, a global framecounter.
+Like waiting for the blitter, waiting for VSync, switching of copperlists and IRQÂ´s, a global framecounter.
 There is also an empty coppperlist and IRQ inside the framework, which is nice to have for a first fast rough linking.

 I guess, thats it folks.